akoita/wellness-smart-contracts/README.md

 $ mkdir my-project
 $ cd my-project
 $ forge init --template PaulRBerg/foundry-template
-$ bun install # install Solhint, Prettier, and other Node.js deps
+$ npm install # install Solhint, Prettier, and other Node.js deps
 ```

 If this is your first time with Foundry, check out the